 It sure as heck was.
 It nearly went for a touchdown, too.

-NCAA coaches beware: Malzahn may have a Mr. Potato Head or a Buzz Lightyear play dialed up next.
+NCAA coaches beware: Malzahn may have a Mr. Potato Head or a Buzz Lightyear play dialed up next while he's at UCF.